 Please note that when a parked vehicle blocks a street so our snowplows cannot pass, we have no other option than to summon a police car to assist us in having the vehicle moved or towed.
 If it is towed, the owner of the vehicle will be responsible for towing charges.

 This is a request by the Superintendent of Highways and by the operators of the snowplows.
 Please give us a hand by keeping your vehicles off the streets from the start to the end of a snow storm.

 Thank you in advance for your cooperation and if you should you have any questions, please do not hesitate to call the DPW, Division of Highways, at 783-2795.

-Smith Ave is scheduled to be milled by Callanan Industries the week of May 12th
+Whitehall Place is scheduled to be milled by Peckham Road Corp. the week of May 18th